 February: McFadden's closes after 10 years in preparation for The Waldron Public House, an events space in a historic downtown setting.

 March: HopCat - Lincoln, our first foray into Nebraska, opens in the West Haymarket area of downtown Lincoln with 132 taps.
 We welcomed more than 200 people waiting in line to get a first look.

 July: HopCat - Louisville opens on Bardstown Road -- the largest HopCat to date.
 This one features 132 taps, 132 whiskeys, our first pizza oven for our new Detroit-style pizza and 3 events spaces.

 September: HopCat - Chicago opens in the Lincoln Park neighborhood, our first Illinois location.
 HopCat - Chicago's lounge style draws immediate raves along with its 130 craft beers on tap and more than 200 bottles.

 October: HopCat - Kalamazoo opens to the biggest reception we've seen since HopCat - Detroit.
 Located in a historic train freight depot, this one features a multi-season outdoor patio and a special installation of guitars from Kalamazoo's own Heritage Guitars.

-February: HopCat - Kansas City opens in the historic Westport neighbrhood, with 300 hungry and thirsty people waiting to try one of 100 taps and get a look at the rooftop deck we call the Cabana.
-In the basement is our first tiki bar, TikiCat, which opens in April.
+February: HopCat - Kansas City opens in the historic Westport neighborhood, with 300 hungry and thirsty people waiting to try one of 100 taps and get a look at the rooftop deck we call the Cabana.
+In the basement is our first tiki bar, TikiCat, which opened in April.

 We don't franchise.
 Mark is still the majority owner around here and remains involved in every new location opening.